 A rich well draining potting compost is best.
 If you use a standard potting mix, then add about 20% perlite for drainage.
 For more on which soil to buy or how to make your own see our guide: Alocasia Soil.

 When To Repot

 Alocasias like to be a little root bound so do not worry about regularly repotting.
+They can get huge even in a small pot.
+They produce more pups in a smaller pot too.
 But It’s a good idea to check them at about Easter time to see if the roots are crowded and pot them up a size if needed as they will grow better with adequate root space.

 60% humidity is ideal, which is higher than most households so you’ll need to up it for the best conditions.
 But alocasias can tolerate a a bit lower, make sure to at least mist them occasionally.